top of page

 Sleep disorders

-Sleep disorders encompass a wide range of disorders including insomnia (the most common sleep disorder), abnormal behaviours that happen during sleep (sleep walking, sleep eating, sleep paralysis), sleep breathing disorders, disorders of excessive sleepiness (e.g. narcolepsy) and disorders of bodily rhythms (circadian rhythm disorders).
-In addition, sleep disorders are very common in mental health conditions such as ADHD, depression and anxiety.
+Sleep disorders encompass a wide range of conditions, including insomnia (the most common sleep disorder), abnormal behaviours that occur during sleep (such as sleepwalking, sleep-related eating, and sleep paralysis), sleep-related breathing disorders, disorders of excessive sleepiness (e.g. narcolepsy), and circadian rhythm disorders.
+Alarmingly, there is increasing evidence linking both insufficient and excessive sleep with increased mortality, high blood pressure, diabetes, obesity, and possibly later dementia.

 bottom of page